Price Guide

 +

 Swatch publishes the price in each currency directly rather than converting at spot.
 As of May 2026, the Lépine pieces retail at €385 / £335 / $400 / CHF350; the Savonnette pieces at €400 / £350 / $420 / CHF375.
-Non-EU buyers using our option-contract service should also budget for import duties charged by the courier at delivery — typically 0–25% of declared value depending on country (Switzerland, UK, US, Australia all apply duties; EU buyers have duties included).
-Our Stripe checkout processes in EUR with no added surcharge.
+Those are Swatch's in-store prices.
+Resale and aftermarket pricing moves with the market and is quoted in EUR when we confirm a sourced piece.
+Non-EU buyers should also budget for import duties charged by the courier at delivery — typically 0–25% of declared value depending on country.